 In a way, all hypnosis is self-hypnosis; I am merely a catalyst who provides you with the opportunity to enter hypnosis if you want to.
 If you are ready and willing to enter hypnosis, and you follow my simple instructions during the session, then there is no power on earth that can stop you from being hypnotised.
 Of course, if you are totally determined to prove me wrong and resist being hypnotised, then of course, you will prove me wrong and you will not enter hypnosis.
 However, such behaviour would be a rather expensive way to make a point!

 During a therapy session, I will use my voice to induce you into the beautiful, natural state of mind known as hypnosis.
 Although you are likely to feel a sense of mental and physical relaxation and your memory may well be enhanced, it is worth remembering that there is no such thing as a hypnotised feeling; each person experiences hypnosis in their own way.
 There are no flowing robes or swinging watches – just a caring, reassuring manner, and the expertise to give you the solution to your problem.

-After the hypnosis sessionYou will be perfectly able to drive, or to do anything else, after a session of hypnotherapy.
+After the session, you'll be able to do anything (e.g. drive) you could do before the session.
 In fact, you will probably feel better than you have done in a long time!